Thomas Girardi: Legal issues and disbarment

+Girardi was tried in August 2024, when a federal court jury determined that Girardi was guilty of wire fraud and embezzling tens of millions from his clients.
+He was sentenced in June 2025 to an 87-month prison term, in addition to being fined $35,000 and ordered to pay restitution of $2.3 million.
+On July 17, 2025, Girardi surrendered at the Metropolitan Detention Center (MDC) in Los Angeles, California to begin serving his sentence.
+His Bureau of Prisons Register Number is 43156-510 and his expected release date is August 1, 2031, when he turns 92 years old.

+Awards and their revocation

+Girardi received the “Distinguished Alumnus Award," “Champion of Justice” honor, and served on the faculty at Loyola Law School.
+In addition, he endowed the Thomas V. Girardi Chair in Consumer Protection Law in 2012, and supported the construction of the Albert H. Girardi Advocacy Center named in his father's honor.
+In the wake of Girardi's legal troubles, the school removed his father's name from the Advocacy Center and no longer funds the Girardi Chair.

+In 2003, Girardi was inducted into the Trial Lawyer Hall of Fame by the State Bar of California.
+The International Association of Top Professionals named Girardi the “Lawyer of the Decade” for 2018.

+In March 2021, the Consumer Attorneys Association of Los Angeles revoked its awards to Girardi, including the 1995 Trial Lawyer of the Year, and removed him from its hall of fame.

 Personal life

 In August 1964, Girardi married his first wife Karen Weitzul.
 She filed for divorce in October 1983.
-Girardi then married Kathy Risner in September 1993, and Kathy filed for divorce in January 1998.
-Kathy passed away in May 2018.
+Girardi married Kathy Risner in September 1993; she filed for divorce in January 1998.
+Kathy died in May 2018.

 In January 2000, 60-year-old Girardi married his third wife, 28-year-old singer and actress Erika Jayne, who later became known as a star of the reality-television series The Real Housewives of Beverly Hills.
-He has appeared in several episodes of The Real Housewives of Beverly Hills alongside his wife.
+He appeared in several episodes of the show alongside his wife.
 In November 2020, Erika Girardi announced the couple had separated and that she had filed for divorce.

-In February 2021, Girardi was placed in a conservatorship due to short-term memory loss, and in March 2021 he was diagnosed with Alzheimer's disease.
-Girardi was placed in a memory care facility in August 2021.
+In February 2021, Girardi was placed in a temporary conservatorship due to short-term memory loss, and in March 2021, he was diagnosed with Alzheimer's disease.
+His brother, Robert, a dentist, was made permanent conservator in July 2021.